 It’s Halloween!
 Gaggles of trick-or-treating kids in shiny costumes will soon roam our streets.
 We will stock up on wrapped candies and decorate our doorsteps with carved pumpkins and scary props.
 These traditions are loads of fun, but create a scary amount of waste.
 In the US for example, 33 million pounds of costume waste will be sent to landfill this year alone.

-Providing zero-waste treats asks for more thoughtful purchasing because, for valid safety reasons, Health Canada recommends that we either refuse or throw out anything that is homemade or that isn’t commercially wrapped.
-That means that our great zero-waste idea of buying candy in bulk and putting them into small paper bags is thrown out the window.
+Providing zero waste treats for trick or treating asks for more thoughtful purchasing because, for valid safety reasons, Health Canada recommends that we either refuse or throw out anything that is homemade or that isn’t commercially wrapped.
+That means that our great zero waste idea of buying candy in bulk and putting them into small paper bags is thrown out the window.
 Our treats would probably end up in the garbage.

 The second R, reduce, shouldn’t be overlooked either.
 After all, you are in control of the amount of candies you give out.
 Pace yourself!
 Reduce waste by simply giving out less.